NoahdoRegoUO/csi3104_lab1/README.md

 # CSI3104 Lab 1

-This lab details how to use Git and create repos
+The purpose of this lab is to understand and practice version control with Git and Github, through a series of exercises.

+# Collaborators

+- Noah do Rego
+- Jason Phung

 # License